 If changes should not propagate to parent and sibling arrays, it is necessary to call copy on the slice.
-Alternatively, they can also be copied by calling array on arrays, or matrix on matrices.
+Alternatively, they can also be copied by calling array on an existing array.

 There is one notable exception to this rule - when using pure scalar selection the (scalar) value returned is always a copy.